 ESMO examination 2014

-The main session of the 2014 ESMO examination will take place on 27 September 2014, during the ESMO 2014 congress in Madrid, Spain.
-Parallel sessions will be held in: Lucerne, Switzerland; Berlin, Germany; Cairo, Egypt and India (exact location to be confirmed).
+The main session of the 2014 ESMO examination took place on Saturday 27 September 2014, during the ESMO 2014 congress in Madrid, Spain.
+Parallel sessions were held in Lucerne, Switzerland; Berlin, Germany; Cairo, Egypt and Chennai, India.

 The ESMO examination is open to ESMO Full and Junior members, members of the AIO and DGHO (Germany) and members of the FMH (Switzerland)

 The ESMO Examination is accredited with 50 category 1 ESMO-MORA CME points.

 Questions cover all fields of medical oncology, including: basic elements of tumour path histology, epidemiology and biology.
 Besides all cancer types, the ESMO Examination includes practice-oriented issues on diagnosis, staging, management, evaluation and prognosis of cancer patients.

 - Pass score: 60% of correct answers